9 Best Password Managers for Businesses in 2025

 • Secrets management.

-I’m a big fan of Dashlane’s monitoring features, which alert teams to phishing attempts as well as breaches.
-The anti-phishing features scan for sites imitating Dashlane and will even alert users if they’re about to enter a saved password on any website other than the one it’s associated with.
+I’m a big fan of Dashlane’s monitoring features, which alert teams to phishing attempts and breaches.
+The anti-phishing features scan for sites imitating Dashlane and will even alert users if they’re about to enter a saved password on a website other than the one it’s associated with.
 Other password managers also include dark web monitoring, but unlike most, Dashlane doesn’t rely on public databases.
-As a result, it found more compromised accounts than other password managers and provided actionable steps for fixing problems.
+As a result, it found more compromised accounts than other password managers.

-I also really like Dashlane’s security dashboard, which shows the overall password security score across my entire team.
+I also really like Dashlane’s security dashboard, which shows my team’s overall password security score.
 The security dashboard has a chart that helps you visualize your team’s overall security month-to-month, and it also alerts you if a team member’s passwords are weak, reused, or compromised.

-The Secrets feature is another great bonus for business plans.
-It’s an encrypted vault for storing and sharing “secrets” like API keys, access tokens, database passwords, and private certificates.
-It has a user-friendly interface that makes it easy to store, access, and share secrets with team members, while also managing permissions effectively.
+The Secrets feature is an encrypted vault for storing and sharing “secrets” like API keys, access tokens, database passwords, and private certificates.
+Its user-friendly interface makes it easy to store, access, and share secrets with team members while managing permissions effectively.

 Dashlane also provides one-click SIEM integration for Splunk, allowing admins to access Dashlane’s activity logs and events reporting directly in the big data management platform.
 This provides you with a comprehensive view of user activity and helps you make decisions about access privileges — all while using built-in encryption to protect the activity logs and events reporting.

 Dashlane has 3 business plans.
-Dashlane Starter is the entry-level business plan that covers up to 10 users, but it doesn’t include the VPN, advanced phishing protections, or SSO options.
-Dashlane Business offers a more comprehensive set of features, including all the features of the Starter plan, as well as the VPN, advanced phishing protections, SAML-based SSO options, advanced security reports, and a free Dashlane Friends & Family plan for all users.
-For larger organizations, Dashlane Enterprise provides tailored solutions to meet specific security and management needs, including everything in the Business plan along with an assigned customer success manager, customer support specialists, and a technical engineer for onboarding.
+Dashlane Standard is the entry-level business plan that covers up to 10 users but doesn’t include the VPN, advanced phishing protections, or SSO options.
+Dashlane Business offers a more comprehensive set of features, including all the features of the Standard plan, the VPN, advanced phishing protections, SAML-based SSO options, advanced security reports, and a free Dashlane Friends & Family plan for all users.
+For larger organizations (100+), Dashlane Business Plus provides tailored solutions to meet specific security and management needs, including everything in the Business plan, an assigned customer success manager, customer support specialists, and a technical engineer for onboarding.

 Bottom Line:

 Dashlane has advanced security features and is one of the most intuitive business options on the market.
-It made the usually complex IT integration process seem easy, and all of my employees quickly understood how to operate all of Dashlane’s features.
-Dashlane is a bit more expensive than other brands, but its overall ease of use and extra features make it worth the price.
-Dashlane’s Business and Enterprise plans come with a 30-day free trial.
+It made the usually complex IT integration process seem easy, and all of my employees quickly understood how to operate Dashlane’s features.
+Dashlane is a bit more expensive than other brands, but its ease of use and extra features make it worth the price.
+Dashlane’s Business and Business Plus come with a 30-day free trial.

 Read the full Dashlane review >